This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 And the best part?
 Prime rib leftovers are even better!
 You can easily repurpose it into different meals for breakfast, lunch, or dinner or to enjoy as a satisfying snack.
 The possibilities are endless, so let’s get started!

-Grill Prime Rib Ingredients
+Grilled Prime Rib Ingredients

-How to Cook Rib Roast on Grill
+How to Cook Prime Rib on the Grill

 - In a small mixing bowl, combine ground coffee, paprika, garlic powder, minced onion, brown sugar, salt and pepper.
 Mix well.